MohammedSkouti/Web_Search_Engine/README.md

 # Web_Search_Engine
-The Web_Search_Engine is a program where you can effortlessly explore websites, gather relevant information, and search for specific words or phrases within the retrieved content.
+The Web_Search_Engine is a program where you can effortlessly explore websites, gather relevant information, and search for specific words or phrases within the retrieved content. to run the program you need first to download NLTK library